~~ A LITTLE FIRESTONE HISTORY ~~

 Today there is no Province of Alsace.
 Berg and Thal are located in Bas-Rhin (Lower Rhine), a province or department of France.

 Much of what has been researched and written about the early Feuersteins over the years has been incomplete and sometimes inaccurate.
 Early biographers of the family had little or no direct access to the Berg Church records.
 This led to many mistakes.
 The following pages are intended to round out the story of the Feuersteins and their in-laws in the Berg und Thal Gemeinde (Parish).

 Except for a little background information, everything on this site comes from the records of the Berg Evangelical Lutheran Church or, more rarely, from nearby churches.
 These records are a gold mine of information.
 They have been reviewed from beginning to end, and an English language abstract of all the Feuerstein and Nonnenmacher records has been created by the webmaster.
 For more information about these records, leave a message in the guestbook.

 Later on this website, I refer to a fire in the Berg Church in 1712.
-This fire was in 1720 according to my only source, but it was described as being the reason that the Berg records don't go farther back.
+This fire was in 1720 according to Jason W. Firestone (see link below), but it was described as being the reason that the Berg records don't go farther back.
 Since the records go back to 1712, I believe the fire happened then.
 (If you happen to visit Berg, see if you can find out for me.
 Thanks.)

 I want to thank the Firestone cousins, and in particular James Blodgett, who have given encouragement and provided input to this effort.
 The work would have been harder and less accurate without them.
 James has been researching the Firestone family for many years.